muskan-k/wiki-like-encyclopedia/readme.md

 This project was a part of CS50's course - Web development using Django

-Entire project implemented using HTML, Python, Django and Markdown.
+Entire project is implemented using HTML, Python, Django and Markdown.

 To view the functioning of this web application visit my YouTube video: